tessel/t2-start/wifi.md

 `t2 provision`

-This authorizes your computer to push code to the connected Tessel.
+This authorizes your computer to push code to the connected Tessel 2.

 Now, run:

 `t2 list`

-Assuming your computer is connected to the same network as your Tessel, you should see a Tessel pop up with LAN connection, something like:
+Assuming your computer is connected to the same network as your Tessel 2, you should see it listed by name, as a "LAN" connection, something like:

 {% highlight sh %}
 INFO Searching for nearby Tessels...